GemeenteUtrecht/zaakafhandelcomponent/INSTALL.rst

         $ export SECRET_KEY=your_unique_key

     The key is a random string.
+Te genereren op https://www.miniwebtool.com/django-secret-key-generator/

 2. Start the database and web services: